stjordanis/terra-docs-old/docs/dev-spec-market.md

 CP = (Total units of TerraSDR Pool) * (Total SDR value of Luna Pool)
 ```

-For instance, if we start with equal pools of Terra and Luna, both worth 1000 SDR total, a swap of 100 SDT for Luna gives you around 90.91 Luna.
+For example, we'll start with equal pools of Terra and Luna, both worth 1000 SDR total.
+The size of the Terra pool is 1000 UST, and assuming the price of Luna<>SDR is 0.5, the size of the Luna pool is 2000 Luna.
+A swap of 100 SDT for Luna would return around 90.91 SDR worth of Luna (~= 181.82 LUNA).
 The offer of 100 SDT is added to the Terra pool, and the 90.91 SDT worth of Luna are taken out of the Luna pool.

 ```text
 CP = 1000000 SDR